tbela99/css-parser/files/transform.md

 ### Generic visitor

-generic token visitor is a function whose name is a keyof [EnumToken](../docs/enums/node.EnumToken.html). they are called for every token of the specified type.
+generic token visitor is a function whose name is a keyof [EnumToken](../docs/enums/node.EnumToken.html). it is called for every token of the specified type.

 ```ts

 import {transform, parse, parseDeclarations} from "@tbela99/css-parser";
 const options: ParserOptions = {

     inlineCssVariables: true,